 Bottom line: AR coatings are a good option for people whose day involves a lot of face-to-face time with others.
 Teachers, fitness trainers, doctors—you know who you are!
 They’re also worth considering if you struggle to see well at night or when using a computer.

-The America’s Best NeverGlare Advantage antireflective lens coating costs $55 for one pair or $88 for two pairs.
+The America’s Best NeverGlare Advantage antireflective lens coating costs less than $100 for two pairs.